peterjmarko/llm-narrative-framework/TESTING.template.md

                                                         stripping, list parsing, section-to-dict conversion, and
                                                         sandbox path resolution.
 Error logging for invalid types is also covered.

+**`src/id_encoder.py`**                     `100%`          COMPLETE.
+Target met.
+The test suite validates both encoding and decoding functions with known values, invalid inputs, and a round-trip conversion check to ensure perfect symmetry.

+**`src/utils/file_utils.py`**               `100%`          COMPLETE.
+Target met.
+The test suite validates the `backup_and_remove` function for files, directories, and non-existent paths, ensuring it correctly logs output and handles exceptions gracefully.

 **PowerShell Wrappers (Experiments)**